 - The company website also notes that because wheat beer was known to be so bitter, monks at Hoegaarden started experimenting with orange peel and coriander, which are notes still used in the recipe for the white ale today.

 A porter from Scotland, Newcastle Brown Ale sold 38.2 million in the United States in 2016 according to Statista.
-Brewed by Heinken Nederland BV, Newcastle Brown Ale has a 4.7 percent ABV.
-An 18.6-ounce bottle costs about $3.
+Brewed by Heineken Nederland BV, Newcastle Brown Ale has a 4.7 percent ABV.
+A 6-pack of 12-ounce bottles costs around $9.

 - In 2015, the brewer changed the recipe to keep Americans happy because customers feared the caramel coloring might be carcinogenic according to an article in Telegraph.

-This imperial coffee stout from Quebec, Canada as 9.5 percent ABV according to their importer Shelton Brothers Inc. It's brewed by Brasserie Dieu du Ciel!
-(God of Heaven).
+This imperial coffee stout from Quebec, Canada as 9.5 percent ABV according to their importer Shelton Brothers Inc. It's brewed by Brasserie Artisanale.
 Pricing information is difficult to find, and it isn't available online, but you can use the Shelton Brothers store locator (linked above) to find local buying options.

 - Jean-François Gravel is the brewer, and although he has no formal brewery training, he is passionate about making beer.